 In this tutorial I use the words “teeth” meaning the interlocking projecting metal or plastic teeth, “zipper tape” meaning the two strips of fabric along each side, and “pull” meaning the slide that connects or disconnects the teeth.

-You can fix a zipper if the pull comes off and you can also sew an invisible zipper without an invisible zipper foot.
+You can fix a zipper if the pull comes off and you can also sew an invisible zipper without an invisible zipper foot or with an invisible zipper foot.

 how to sew a zipper